CyberT33N/gitlab-cheat-sheet/README.md

-# gitlab-cheat-sheet
+# Gitlab Cheat Sheet
-Cheat Sheet for gitlab
+Cheat Sheet for gitlab with the most needed stuff..